theory/justatheory/content/post/tech/blockchain-hype-cycle.md

 > updated, in essence keeping a never-ending historical trail.
 This seemingly
 > simple functional description has gargantuan implications.
 It is making us
 > rethink the old ways of creating transactions, storing data, and moving
-> assets, and that’s only the beginning.
+> assets, and that's only the beginning.
 >
 > The blockchain cannot be described just as a revolution.
 It is a tsunami-like
 > phenomenon, slowly advancing and gradually enveloping everything along its way